Andr3xDev/CVDS/README.md

 <!-- LICENSE -->
 ## License
-Distributed under the Unlicense License.
+Distributed under the GPL-3.0 License.
 See `LICENSE.txt` for more information.